Maclaren, Arzani join Cahill in Australia's World Cup squad

 Melbourne City winger Arzani, 19, will be the Socceroos' youngest player in Russia after edging out Maccabi Haifa forward Nikita Rukavytsya and Melbourne Victory playmaker James Troisi.

-Uncapped right-back Fran Karacic and Sydney FC utility Josh Brillante are the other players to miss out as 38 year-old Tim Cahill, Australia's all-time leading goalscorer, and fellow veteran Mark Milligan were included, putting them in line to appear at a World Cup for the fourth time.
+Uncapped right-back Fran Karacic and Sydney FC utility Josh Brillante are the other players to miss out as 38-year-old Tim Cahill, Australia's all-time leading goalscorer, and fellow veteran Mark Milligan are included, putting them in line to appear at a World Cup for the fourth time.

 The Socceroos commence their campaign against France on June 16 ahead of further Group C meetings with Denmark and Peru.